PECO-CP/MiA/README.md

 MiA is a MATLAB-based, open-source programs for analyzing epifluorescence microscopy images of microorganisms.
 The program can be run through MATLAB (on a Mac or PC) or can be downloaded as an executable program and run through the freely available MATLAB runtime environment.

 ## Overview of Program and Case Studies
 The MiA program aims to provide flexibility for the selection, identification, and quantification of cells that vary in size and fluorescence intensity (natural or probe-conferred) within natural microbial communities.
 Additionally, MiA has a cell-ID feature that enables the user to define and classify regions of interest (ROIs) real-time during image analysis.
+The program enables the user to export data in easy-to-use formats, facilitating downstream analysis.
 You can find an overview of the functionality of the MiA program here [LINK TO BIORX].

 The materials from the case studies featured in the manuscript including microscopy images and suggested analyses are included in the 'Case Studies' folder within this repository.